amv8137/amv8137.github.io/index.md

 ---
 layout: default
-title: My Portfolio
+title: UTA Computer Engineering Student
 ---

-# Welcome to My Portfolio
+# Welcome to My UTA Portfolio

-This is a sample GitHub Pages site powered by Jekyll and the `merlot` theme.
+This is a GitHub Pages site powered by Jekyll and the `merlot` theme.

 - 🔧 Project 1
 - 💻 Project 2